Daher: History

 In 2010, Daher launched its operational base in Mexico, establishing a composites manufacturing factory in Nogales.
 On 7 September 2011, the Daher Group announced that it was undertaking the acquisition of valve and control specialists Vanatome and Verdelet, two key players in the supply of equipment for nuclear power plants.

-In 2013, the Daher Group celebrated its 150 years of existence; in November of that same year, the firm announced the acquisition of the aeronautical equipment manufacturer Dyonix.
-Also in 2013, Daher becomes a major partner for the Airbus Helicopters H160 rotorcraft, becoming responsible designing and manufacturing the tail boom and distinctive fenestron anti-torque device.
-By this point, Daher was already an active aerostructures suppliers for multiple companies, including Airbus for its A350 XWB airliner, Dassault Aviation's Falcon 5x business jet, and Gulfstream Aerospace's Gulfstream G500/G600 business jet family.
+In 2013, the Daher Group celebrated its 150 years of existence.
+In November of the same year, the firm announced the acquisition of the aeronautical equipment manufacturer Dyonix.
+As well as this, in the same year, Daher became a major partner for the Airbus Helicopters H160 rotorcraft, becoming responsible designing and manufacturing the tail boom and distinctive fenestron anti-torque device.
+By this point, Daher was already an active aero structures suppliers for multiple companies, including Airbus for its A350 XWB airliner, Dassault Aviation's Falcon 5x business jet, and Gulfstream Aerospace's Gulfstream G500/G600 business jet family.

-In 2015, Daher underwent considerable management changes; for the first time in living memory, the firm was no longer directly managed by a member of the Daher family as then-CEO Patrick Daher began to transfer his responsibilities over to Didier Kayat.
-The firm's ownership remained unchanging, the Daher family holding a controlling stake of 80 per cent, while French public investment bank BPI owned the remaining 20 per cent.
+In 2015, Daher underwent considerable management changes.
+For the first time in the company's history, the firm was no longer directly managed by a member of the Daher family as then-CEO Patrick Daher began to transfer his managerial responsibilities over to Didier Kayat.
+The firm's ownership remained unchanged however, as the Daher family still held a controlling stake of 80 per cent, while French public investment bank BPI owned the remaining 20 per cent.

 In 2016, the company launched the improved TBM 930 turboprop aircraft; that same year, the 800th TBM came off the assembly line.
-That same year, Daher reinforces its presence in Mexico, opening a logistics base in Queretaro.
+That same year, Daher reinforced its presence in Mexico, opening a logistics base in Queretaro.

-By 2017, the aerospace sector accounted for roughly 80% of Daher group's overall turnover, while the remainder was generated from its engineering and logistical support contracts for the French nuclear industry.
-That same year, the firm announced that its on-time delivery figures to Airbus, its biggest customer at the time, had risen from 85% to 99.7%.
+In 2017, the aerospace sector was the primary contributor to Daher group's revenue, comprising approximately 80% of its total turnover.
+The remaining revenue stemmed from its engineering and logistical support services provided to the French nuclear industry.
+During this period, Daher reported a significant improvement in its on-time delivery performance to Airbus, its largest customer, with the rate increasing from 85% to 99.7%.

-In early 2018, the company secured its first contract with the American aerospace company Boeing to supply subassemblies for its 787 airliner; at the time, Daher's managing director, Didier Kayat, stated that it intended to be earning one third of its revenues with the Americas within five years.
+In early 2018, the company secured its first contract with the American aerospace company Boeing to supply subassemblies for its 787 airliner.
+At the time, Daher's managing director, Didier Kayat, stated that it intended to be earning one third of its revenues in the Americas within five years.
 In June 2019, Daher announced its plan to purchase American general aviation company Quest Aircraft from Japanese firm Setouchi Holdings.
-During October of that year, the acquisition of Quest Aircraft was finalised, expanding Daher's North American footprint and merger its sales efforts with the former SOCATA's own.
+During October of the same year, the acquisition of Quest Aircraft was finalized, expanding Daher's North American footprint and merging its sales efforts with the former SOCATA's own.